ml4ai/delphi/README.md

 ```

 If you use Homebrew to install graphviz, then you when you install
-pygraphviz by pip, you need to install it by specifying paths to grab
+pygraphviz by pip, you may need to install it by specifying paths to grab
 the necessary brew-based include and libs, as done below:

 ```bash